 "Done Points: {doneTasksTotalPoints}pts"

-You also have to print whether or not the sprint was successful.
-A two week sprint is successful if the total points for all tasks with status "Done" is more or equal than the sum of all points for the other 3 type of tasks combined "ToDo", "In Progress" and "Code Review"
+You also have to print whether or not the Sprint was successful.
+A two-week Sprint is successful if the total points for all the tasks with status "Done" is more or equal than the sum of all the points for the other 3 types of tasks combined ("ToDo", "In Progress" and "Code Review").

-If the sprint was successful, print:
+If the Sprint was successful, print:

 Sprint was successful!

-If the sprint was NOT successful, print:
+If the Sprint was NOT successful, print:

 Sprint was unsuccessful...